DuretiTilmo/README-generator/README.md

 -------------------------------------
 ## Description

-    Dynamically generates a README file
+    This project creates a command-lin app that dynamically generates a README file

 ## Usage

-    Generated from a user's input using inquierer package
+    This README file is generated from a user's input using inquirer package

 ## Installation